Adam Swayne

 Since returning from the US, Adam has developed a busy performing career that includes frequent concerto appearances, solo recitals and ensemble performances.
 He has been a pianist for Riot Ensemble since its inception in 2009.
 He also performs with the John Ireland Piano Trio and he was a Park Lane Young Artist in 2008.

 In April 2019 BBC Music Magazine named his solo recital CD (speak to me): new music new politics as Instrumental Monthly Choice.
 BBC Radio 3’s Record Review said that it is ‘brave … flambouyant … a cleverly designed, exuberantly performed and arresting excerise in putting the politics back into the piano recital’.
 It was the only CD to be nominated in two categories at the 2019 Opus Klassik awards in Germany.
-His second CD for Coviello was a commemorative recital for the 20th anniversary of 9/11 and was launched at the Wigmore Hall.
+His second CD for Coviello was a commemorative recital for the 20th anniversary of the 9/11 attacks and was launched with a concert at the Wigmore Hall on September 11th 2021.

 Adam’s research interests also focus on the performance and culture surrounding the nineteenth century concerto and include (re)discovery of works by German composer Ferdinand Ries.